Create OAuth Application

 Basic Application Information

-| Application Info | Required | Field Description |
+| Application Info | Required | Description |

 |---|---|---|

-| Application Name | Yes | Displayed to users during authorization and on the user authorization management page; max 50 characters. |
+| Application Name | Yes | Displayed during authorization; max 50 characters |

-| Application Logo | Yes | Image size must not exceed 1MB. |
+| Application Logo | Yes | Image size must not exceed 1 MB |

-| Application Description | No | Max 350 characters. |
+| Application Description | No | Max 350 characters |

-| Official Website | Yes | Max 128 characters. |
+| Official Website | Yes | Max 128 characters |

-| Redirect URL | Yes | Redirect URI, used for redirection after OAuth authorization. |
+| Redirect URL | Yes | Redirect URI, used for redirection after OAuth auth |

-| Authorization Resource Scope | Yes | All permissions of the current account / All public resources of the current account / Specified resources. |
+| Authorization Resource Scope | Yes | All resources / All public resources / Specified resources |

 Authorization Process